Frontier Thesis: Summary

+Turner begins "The Significance of the Frontier in American History" by noting that the western frontier had ended.

 Behind institutions, behind constitutional forms and modifications, lie the vital forces that call these organs into life and shape them to meet changing conditions.
 The peculiarity of American institutions is, the fact that they have been compelled to adapt themselves to the changes of an expanding people to the changes involved in crossing a continent, in winning a wilderness, and in developing at each area of this progress out of the primitive economic and political conditions of the frontier into the complexity of city life.

 According to Turner, American progress has repeatedly undergone a cyclical process on the frontier line as society has needed to redevelop with its movement westward.
 Everything in American history up to the 1880s somehow relates to the western frontier, including slavery.
 In spite of this, Turner laments, the frontier has received little serious study from historians and economists.
 The frontier line, which separates civilization from wilderness, is “the most rapid and effective Americanization” on the continent; it takes the European from across the Atlantic and shapes him into something new.
 American emigration west is not spurred by government incentives, but rather some "expansive power" inherent within them that seeks to dominate nature.
-Furthermore, there is a need to escape the confines of the State.
+Furthermore, there is a need to escape the confines of the state.

 The most important aspect of the frontier to Turner is its effect on democracy.
 The frontier transformed Jeffersonian democracy into Jacksonian democracy.
 The individualism fostered by the frontier's wilderness created a national spirit complementary to democracy, as the wilderness defies control.
 Therefore, Andrew Jackson's brand of popular democracy was a triumph of the frontier.
 Turner sets up the East and the West as opposing forces; as the West strives for freedom, the East seeks to control it.
-He cites British attempts to stifle western emigration during the colonial era and as an example of eastern control.
+He cites British attempts to stifle western emigration during the colonial era as an example of eastern control.
 Even after independence, the eastern coast of the United States sought to control the West.
 Religious institutions from the eastern seaboard, in particular, battled for possession of the West.
 The tensions between small churches as a result of this fight, Turner states, exist today because of the religious attempt to master the West.

 American intellect owes its form to the frontier as well.
 The traits of the frontier are "coarseness and strength combined with acuteness and inquisitiveness; that practical, inventive turn of mind, quick to find expedients; that masterful grasp of material things, lacking in the artistic but powerful to effect great ends; that restless, nervous energy; that dominant individualism, working for good and for evil, and withal that buoyancy and exuberance which comes with freedom."
 Turner concludes the essay by saying that with the end of the frontier, the first period of American history has ended.